The Public Life of Henry the Ninth

 The Public Life of Henry the Ninth is a 1935 British comedy film directed by Bernard Mainwaring and starring Leonard Henry, Betty Frankiss, and George Mozart.
 This film was the first film made by Hammer Productions, and was Henry's film debut.
 It is set largely in the bar of the Henry VIII public house, with the title alluding to the 1933 Oscar-winning film The Private Life of Henry VIII.

-Originally released in 1935 by Metro-Goldwyn-Mayer, it was released again in 1940, this time by Exclusive.

 It is on the BFI 75 Most Wanted list of lost films.

+Plot

+An unemployed street entertainer named Henry becomes a singing sensation when he is allowed to perform at a pub called the "Henry VIII".
+Henry partners with the barmaid Maggie to form a duo, and he adopts the stage name "Henry the Ninth".
+He later brings his friends from his old vaudeville days into the act, and business at the bar starts to boom.
+The owner of the pub refuses to credit his sudden business success to Henry however, which leads Henry to storm off for the London stage, taking his troupe with him.